jrjones/blog.jrj.org/pages/what-i-use.md

 breadcrumb: true
 header:
   title: ""
-  image_fullwidth: joe-work-wide.jpg
+  image_fullwidth: whatiuse.jpg
-  caption: "JRJ circa 2013"
+  caption: "JRJ's Home Office, 2015"
 ---

 <p>As the “resident geek advisor” to most of my friends and family, I get a lot of questions about what tools and tech I use and recommend.
 Inspired by [Paul Thurrott’s “What I Use” series](http://www.thurrott.com/tag/what-i-use), I decided to document everything I use on a daily basis in one handy place.
 (Current as of December 2015.)</p>